lechat/headphones/README.md

 #![preview thumb](https://github.com/rembo10/headphones/raw/master/data/images/headphoneslogo.png)Headphones

+###Notes
+This is a fork of Headphones by rembo10.
+I intend to provide database connectivity beyond sqlite and various optimizations, improvements.
+The current version adds:
+* mySQL connectivity
+* Export to CSV for mySQL and sqllite
+* migration between sqllite and mysql
+* database check and clean for sqllite
+* progress display for long running/background jobs
+* artist management functions (e.g. pause resume artists with no last album etc.)
+* various performance tweaks

+Next on the list:
+* expand DB schema to include founded and dissolved information
+* add management functions to take advantage of this information
+* change manageArtists to allow filtering by automanage options

 ###Installation and Notes

 This is a relatively early release of a third-party add-on for SABnzbd.
 It's been around for about a year, and while